1031-Systems/1031_Delivery/Pololu/README.md

 are supported as well as feedback on servo position and other information.
 This configuration does require additional level shifters to those present on the Animator-I board.
 These level shifters will have to be mounted on a protoboard or other substrate and powered and connected appropriately.
+Note that this is a hardware capability that has not been tested and likely needs software updates for full functionality.

 In both of these configurations, Animator-I is responsible for the audio allowing a stand-alone system to be built that does not need a PC for operation.